Arab–Israeli peace projects: Neve Shalom-Wahat Al-Salam (Oasis of Peace)

 The Israeli Jewish-Israeli Muslim Village of Neve Shalom – Wāħat as-Salām (NSWAS) means "Oasis of Peace" in Hebrew and Arabic.
 NSWAS provides a remarkable model of longterm coexistence.
 Formed in 1970 on land donated by the Roman Catholic Church, NSWAS sits between Jerusalem and Tel Aviv.
 They organize humanitarian projects, including providing medical assistance for Palestinians.

 They also run several schools, two for village and other area children, and they have a training facility called the School for Peace.
-The children's classes run from pre-school through Middle School and are all taught by both Muslims & Jews in their native languages.
+The children's classes run from pre-school through Middle School and are all taught by both Muslims and Jews in their native languages.
 The School for Peace however is designed for adult Arabs and Jews from all over the area to learn about each other in controlled seminars run by trained Peace Facilitators.

 NSWAS has had many notable visitors over the years.
 Jimmy Carter, Hillary Clinton, and many others including Roger Waters (from Pink Floyd) who has performed several benefit concerts in the small village urging Israel to "Tear Down the WALL!"

 An American branch recently incorporated under the name "American Friends of Neve Shalom" they are a non-profit 501(c)3 organization that raises funds in the US for NSWAS programs (similar support groups also exist in the EU, and elsewhere).